 MASB, the Marketing Accountability Standards Board, proudly presents the Common Language Marketing Dictionary, a free educational resource for students, educators and marketing practitioners.
-Designed to eliminate ambiguity and improve business communication, the dictionary has 1,800+ cross-referenced marketing terms and definitions and is regularly updated.
+Designed to eliminate ambiguity and improve business communication, the dictionary has 1,800+ cross-referenced marketing terms and definitions and is reviewed and UPDATED MONTHLY.

 Join our 15,000+ monthly users and take command of your marketing vocabulary!

 |The compilation of consumers’ subjective assessments of how well a sponsor and the sponsored property match is referred to as WHAT?|

 Your input is welcome!

 What makes this resource special is a dedicated team of marketing academics and practitioners actively working to expand and improve it by regularly adding new marketing definitions based on what’s happening in Marketing today.
 The Common Language in Marketing Project Team meets monthly to consider and select proposed new terms.
 Definitions are researched and drafted by MASB staff and then reviewed, edited and approved by the team – and your input is welcome!